-The ThreatSim phishing tool supports more than 700 templates across more than 35 languages.
+The ThreatSim phishing tool supports thousands of templates across more than 35 languages.
 Our variety of templates address three key testing factors: embedded links, requests for personal data, and attachment downloads (.pdf, .doc, .docx, .xlsx, and .html).
 Average failure rates calculated from assessments sent by all customers for each template are visible within the phishing tool, which allows administrators to gauge difficulty prior to campaign creation.

 Using real, “in-the-wild,” threat intelligence data from our Targeted Attack Protection, we deliver new ThreatSim phishing templates to help create simulated attacks that will challenge the user’s ability to respond to the most relevant threats.
 Administrators can customize the content in any template, or create their own.
 This flexibility allows organizations to quickly and easily create timely phishing tests that mimic threats seen in the wild and within their own networks.

 We strongly suggest that all employees who fall for a ThreatSim Phishing Simulation be automatically presented with an “intervention message” (which we like to call a Teachable Moment).
 By utilizing “just-in-time teaching” at the moment an employee interacts with a mock phishing email, Teachable Moments explain what happened, outline the dangers associated with real attacks, and give practical advice about avoiding future traps.

 We offer several formats — including static and animated landing pages, short videos, and interactive challenges — for our Teachable Moments and allow you to tailor the message as you see fit.
 A selection of static landing pages is available in 17 languages, which allows your global employees to view key messages in their native languages.
 You can also opt to route clicks to your own internal messaging.Learn More